 Experience the beauty of the city with this 1-day in Lisbon itinerary

-End your day with a relaxing stroll along the waterfront, taking in the serene sunset views and the beauty of Lisbon!
+End your day with a relaxing stroll along the Tagus River, taking in the sunset views and the beauty of Lisbon!

-Find yourself a comfortable bar, sit back, and savor the moment with a refreshing drink in hand as you reflect on the incredible experiences that filled your day.
+Find yourself a comfortable bar, sit back, and enjoy the moment with a refreshing drink in hand as you think about when to come back to this amazing city so you can explore more of it 😉

 A small street with yellow buildings on both sides in Lisbon